 I should mention here in really tiny letters:

-Aaaaaanyway, finally…FINALLY…the stupid, long-ass, never-ending class finished and instructor lady said to lie on the mat to stretch.
+Aaaaaanyway, finally…FINALLY…the stupid, incredibly long, never-ending class finished and instructor lady said to lie on the mat to stretch.

 I was seriously considering ignoring her at that point because God himself only knew if I’d be able to get back off the mat after if I were to even make it down there without the worlds loudest “OOOOF!” as I simply dropped unceremoniously on my ass.